+Nothing in this Agreement requires First Gas to monitor the quality of gas in, or injected into, the Transmission System or taken at a Delivery Point.

-Without limiting either Party’s obligation to act as a Reasonable and Prudent Operator or to mitigate its Loss arising out of or in relation to Non-Specification Gas that enters, or is in First Gas’ Pipeline, First Gas is unlikely to be able to prevent that gas from reaching a Delivery Point.
+Without limiting either Party’s obligation to act as a Reasonable and Prudent Operator or to mitigate its Loss arising out of or in relation to Non-Specification Gas that enters, or is in, First Gas’ Pipeline, each Party acknowledges that, should Non-Specification Gas enter, or be in, First Gas’ Pipeline, First Gas is unlikely to be able to prevent that gas from reaching a Delivery Point.